michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.3.2 =
+- Fixed a bug that setting sections for page meta box fields caused an error after submitting the form.
 - Fixed the `for` attribute value of label tags for fields to the focus input.

 = 3.3.1 - 2014/11/02 =